Wednesday, November 18, 2015

-A conversation with Senior Scholar Marilyn Yalom on the cemeteries of America.
+A conversation with scholar Marilyn Yalom on the history of female friendship.

 Dr. Marilyn Yalom grew up in Washington D.C. and was educated at Wellesley College, the Sorbonne, Harvard and Johns Hopkins.
 She has been married to the psychiatrist Irvin Yalom for fifty years and is the mother of four children and the grandmother of five.
 She has been a professor of French and comparative literature, director of an institute for research on women, a popular speaker on the lecture circuit, and the author of numerous books and articles on literature and women's history.

 Her books have been translated into 20 languages.

 In 1991, Yalom was decorated as an Officier des Palmes Académiques by the French Government.